KgothatsoTheko/cashFlow-v1/README.md

   - **Delete:** Remove outdated or incorrect financial records.
 - **Offline Mode:** Users can continue to add transactions even without internet connectivity.
 The app will automatically sync data with the server when reconnected.
 - **Real-time Notifications:** Receive alerts about low balances, upcoming bills, or savings milestones.
-- **Multi-language Support:** The app is available in both English and another local South African language (e.g. Xhosa or Afrikaans).
+- **Multi-language Support:** The app is available in both English and another local South African language (e.g. Zulu or Afrikaans).

 ## Tech Stack